eyacobson/learning-web-components/README.md

+#Yakobson's Tolerable Buttons
-Some pretty good buttons I made after getting a brief overview of CSS.
+Some pretty good buttons I made after getting a basic overview of CSS.
 I would be willing to show these buttons to my mom or even a stranger.
 These buttons are *okay*!